EMcNugget/ADS-B-Military-Analytics/README.md

 # adsb_mil_data

 Creating a database for military aircraft.
-A GUI is in development and the end goal is an analytics application for military aircraft with both a realtime and historical datebase.

 **Placeholder website at www.adsbmilanalytics.com**